hasan-js-py-dev/mailvet-key-rotator/public/docs/mailvet-documentation.md

 ## 1. Understanding the middle‑layer (MailTester API rotation micro‑service)

 - The MailTester key‑manager micro‑service maintains a pool of MailTester subscription keys.
 It enforces per‑30‑second and daily rate limits and returns an available key via the `GET /key/available` endpoint.
-Each key record stores the plan type (e.g., **pro** or **ultimate**) and tracks the next time the key may be used.
+Each key record stores the plan type (e.g., **free** or **ultimate**) and tracks the next time the key may be used.
 - To validate an email, your backend first calls `/key/available` to receive a free key.
 It then calls `https://happy.mailtester.ninja/ninja?email=<email>&key=<subscriptionId>` to perform the actual validation.
 - The micro‑service only handles key rotation and rate limiting; it does not manage users or update your SaaS dashboard.
 It is a private component that your backend calls, acting as a proxy between your service and the MailTester API.